Oporto Funicular and Lift

 Above: The Oporto funicular in summer 2004, picture courtesy of Tony Morehead.

 Above: A view of the Rua Augusto Rosa, the top of the funicular, in summer 2005.
-To reach street level, a short lift journey carries passengers from the end of the funicular line, to emerge alongside the lines of the 22 tram route.
+To reach street level, a short lift journey carries passengers from the end of the funicular line, to emerge alongside the new lines laid for the Oporto Metro.

 This panoramic elevator runs from the Largo da Lada, and is visible behind the buildings of the Ribeira, close to the Ponte D. Luís.
 It is part of the so-called "Conjunto da Lada" a redevelopment project carried out in the late 1980s and early 1990s.